namehash/ens-normalize-python/README.md

 ## List of all `CurableError` types

-Curable errors contain additional information about the disallowed substring.
+Curable errors contain additional information about the disallowed substring and a suggestion that might help to cure the name.

 | `CurableErrorType` | General info | Disallowed sequence info |
 | ------------------ | ------------ | ------------------------ |